 Matt’s Commitment to Small Businesses

 Matt believes this can be achieved through careful, case by case cost-benefit analysis to determine when the County Board should employ financial incentives.
-Additionally, strengthening lines of communication between business and the County Board is an effective way to find bottlenecks that hinder investment.
-Once identified, the County Board can work with small businesses to implement constructive solutions to these bottlenecks and maximize investment and community growth.
+Additionally, strengthening lines of communication between business and the County is an effective way to find bottlenecks that hinder investment.
+Once identified, the County can work with small businesses to implement constructive solutions to these bottlenecks and maximize investment and community growth.